Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Dataset Analysis

-The selected parameters for this analysis included linear acceleration ($m/s^2$) along the $x$-axis (in the direction of motion) and angular velocity ($rad/s$) in the $z$-axis.
-These parameters were directly extracted from the IAMCV dataset files without undergoing additional preprocessing.
-In the context of the BMOSS algorithm, the problem of sequence segmentation was formulated as identifying segment boundaries that maximize the overall marginal likelihood of the data.
-The Bayesian piecewise regression model served as the underlying framework to determine the likelihood of potential segmentations, operating under the assumption that the sequence of input-output data is piecewise stationary, and within each segment, the data follow a Gaussian distribution.
-The exploration of the model's marginal likelihood across all segmentation choices was facilitated through a recursive forward-backward algorithm.

-In \cite{Bender2015}, the authors proposed an extension to traditional Latent Dirichlet Allocation (LDA) tailored for continuous driving data.
-Rather than directly inputting driving samples into the model, they introduced symbols, where each symbol represented a mixture component.
-Consequently, distributions over discrete input data, were expressed as mixtures of these symbols.
-Similar to conventional LDA, the extended model yielded topic proportions for each segment.
-Each segment was then assigned the topic with the highest proportion, and the associated driving action could be inferred.
-Adhering to this described process, visualizations of clustering and the derived driving actions for a recording at roundabouts are presented in Figure \ref{fig:line_plot_clustering} and Figure \ref{fig:trajectory_plot_clustering}.
-These visualizations highlight three distinct clusters in the trajectory: strong counter-clockwise rotation (purple), braking with clockwise rotation (dark cyan), and accelerating/decelerating on a straight line (yellow).
+As parameters linear acceleration ($m/s^2$) along the $x$-axis, i.e. in the direction of motion, and angular velocity ($rad/s$) in the $z$-axis were selected.
+The data were directly extracted from the IAMCV dataset files without any further preprocessing.
+With BMOSS, the sequence segmentation problem was formulated as finding the segment boundaries that maximize the overall marginal likelihood of the data.
+To derive the likelihood of the possible segmentations, the Bayesian piecewise regression model was employed as the underlying framework.
+It followed the assumption that the sequence of input-output data is piecewise stationary and within each segment the data follow a Gaussian distribution.
+Traversing the model’s marginal likelihood under all segmentation choices was done recursively with a forward-backward algorithm.
+The authors in \cite{Bender2015} extend traditional LDA for continuous driving data in a way that instead of inputting the driving samples directly into the model, they are replaced with symbols, where each symbol is a mixture component.
+Topics, which are typically distributions over discrete input data, are thus represented as mixtures of these symbols.
+Similar to traditional LDA, the extended model then returns the topic proportions for each segment.
+The topic with the highest proportion is then assigned to each segment and the driving action related to each topic can be derived.
+In Fig.~\ref{fig:line_plot_clustering} and Fig.~\ref{fig:trajectory_plot_clustering} the clustering is visualized together with the derived driving actions for one of the recordings performed in roundabouts.
+It is clear how three distinctive clusters appeared in the trajectory: Strong counter-clockwise rotation (purple), braking with clockwise rotation (dark cyan), and accelerating/decelerating on a straight line (yellow).

-\subsubsection{Segment Detection For Intrinsic Camera Calibration}
+\subsubsection{Segment detection for intrinsic camera calibration}